Supported web browsers & troubleshooting browser-related issues

 Auto-fill is a function in some computer applications or programs, typically those containing forms, which automatically prefills saved data in similarly named fields.
 Some examples of these fields are names, usernames, passwords, addresses, emails, phone numbers etc.

-Reasons why you may need to disable auto-fill functionality
+Reasons why you may need to turn off auto-fill functionality

 While auto-fill functionality was designed for convenience, there are times when a user may not want a program to auto-populate and pre-fill information, particularly in a Client Record Management System, such as SupportAbility, where the information being entered in commonly used fields is unique to each record.

 As SupportAbility uses a form-based structure, commonly named fields may auto-populate with data, including overwriting existing information, when users have the auto-fill functionality enabled in their browser.
-We, therefore, recommend that this functionality is disabled.
+We, therefore, recommend that this functionality is turned off.

 SupportAbility prevents users logging in when there are duplicate usernames in your installation, as a security measure.
 Duplicate usernames are occasionally created when a user's browser has the autofill functionality turned on, and commonly used fields such as username may autofill with previously used/saved data, thus overwriting existing data in the username field.
 This potentially occurs when a Staff member accesses another Staff member's Account, or when sharing devices.